lizrice/katacoda-scenarios/kube-web/step1.md

 `kubectl apply -f pg-deployment.yaml`{{execute}}

+If you get an error, it may be that Kubernetes has not yet started in your environment.
+Wait for `kubectl get nodes`{{execute}} to show you that there is a node in `Ready` state - it could take a minute or two.

 ### Initialize the database

 As a one-off exercise you need to initialize the Postgres database.
 To do this you will "exec in" to the postgres container in the pod - if you like, you can think of this as like SSH-ing into the container.

+Check that there is a postgres pod running:

+`kubectl get pods`{{execute}}

-Find the ID of the postgres container pod.
+Find the ID of the postgres pod.

 `export pod=$(kubectl get pods -l app=postgres --no-headers -o custom-columns=":metadata.name")`{{execute}}